About Bernedoodles

 Which Breeds Do We Have at Blue Skye Doodles?

-We currently focus on Bernedoodles (BD’s) and Australian Mountain Doodles (AMD’s) for their intelligence, loyalty, eagerness to learn and good-natured personalities which makes them wonderful family dogs as well as service and therapy dogs.
+We currently focus on Bernedoodles (BD’s) and Aussie Bernedoodles (Australian Mtn.
+Doodles) for their intelligence, loyalty, eagerness to learn and good-natured personalities which makes them wonderful family dogs as well as service and therapy dogs.
 We began our breeding program with our foundation dogs Ryver (our Aussiedoodle) and Skye (our Bernedoodle) in late 2015.
-To my knowledge we were the first to do the Australian Mountain Doodle cross and we originally called them Aussie Bernedoodles and later Aussie Mountain Doodles.
-As they have grown in popularity, they have become better known as Australian Mountain Doodles.
+To my knowledge we were the first to do the Australian Mountain Doodle cross and we originally called them Aussie Bernedoodles.
+As they have grown in popularity, they have also become known as Australian Mountain Doodles.

 Whichever one you choose, your new doodle will have the best start in life and is sure to be a beloved friend and family member.
 Like Reese’s Pieces, most people can’t stop at just one.